Priya Loess, Ph.D.

-I exclusively provide telehealth services and can help you check whether your insurance will provide coverage.
+I only provide telehealth services and can help you check whether your insurance will provide coverage.

-I have specific areas of focus that I like to help people with, including recovery from sexual assault and trauma, depression, body image concerns, exploring gender identity, exploring sexuality, cultivating healthy relationships, social anxiety, navigating culture and sense of self, coping with pet loss, life transitions, and understanding, regulating, and managing emotions.
+I specialize in helping people recover from sexual assault and trauma.
+I also help people with other concerns including depression, body image, exploring gender identity, exploring sexuality, building healthy relationships, social anxiety, navigating culture and sense of self, coping with pet loss, life transitions, and understanding, regulating, and managing emotions.

 Things I’ve Written